sakesword/otome-tierlist/README.md

 # Otome Tier List Maker

-well this was forked from https://fe-tier-list-maker.github.io/
+this was forked from https://fe-tier-list-maker.github.io/ thank you very much!
+Please check out their project for more info and advanced features.